blender/blender/build_files/config/README.md

 Pipeline Config
 ===============

-Scripts have been moved to own git repo
+Scripts have been moved to own git repo.

-This branched based confiration is used by the new build pipeline for the `update-code` step
+This configuration file is used by buildbot new pipeline for the `update-code` step.

-It will soon be user ../utils/make_update.py script
+It will soon be used by the ../utils/make_update.py script.

-Both buildbot and developers will use the same conconfigurations.
+Both buildbot and developers will eventually use the same configuration file.